Repairing an export job

 |/sn:<StorageAccountName>||Required.
 The name of the storage account for the export job.|

 The content of the files on the export drive will be verified with the MD5 hashes contained in this file.
-Any files that are determined to be corrupted will be downloaded and rewritten to the target directories.
+Any corrupted files will be downloaded and rewritten to the target directories.

 Using RepairExport mode to correct failed exports